Contact Us Terms of Use Privacy & Cookies Statement

 • 2.
 Deauville and the Cote Fleurie

 When the weather warms up, Parisians take off to Normandy, heading for the seaside town of Deauville.
 Located about an hour from Paris by train, the romantic town is place where large villas buttress the beach, hotels overlook the sea, and evening entertainment can be found in the form of a roulette wheel at the town’s casino.
-One of the most popular spots on Normandy’s Cote Fleurie, Deauville retains a glamorous reputation, with its music and film festivals, restaurants, bars, and long stretch of beach -- all of which attract a hip (and moneyed) clientele.
+One of the most popular spots on Normandy’s Cote Fleurie, Deauville retains a glamorous reputation, with its music and film festivals, restaurants, bars, and a long stretch of beach, all of which attract a hip (and moneyed) clientele.

 • 3.
 La Rochelle and Ile de Re